 - It’s versatile.

-- It’s quite inexpensive than its competitors.
+- It’s quite inexpensive compared to its competitors.

 - This winch has an ample length (20’) of power cable that you can easily plug-in to the unit.

-- A well functioning wired remote control is included with the kit with considerably long (9,9”) cable.
+- A well-functioning wired remote control is included with the kit with considerably long (9,9”) cable.

-- A tad slow for my likings.
+- A tad slow for my liking.